watem-sedem/watem-sedem.github.io/index.md

 ## pywatemsedem

-The pywatemsedem package is a Python wrapper for.
-WaTEM/SEDEM.
+The pywatemsedem package is a Python wrapper for WaTEM/SEDEM.
 The aim of the pywatemsedem package is to automate GIS IO processing, provide tooling to interact with WaTEM/SEDEM, and run WaTEM/SEDEM.

 The package is implemented in Python and best used with the tutorial notebooks available on this page.